haacked/haacked.com/_posts/archived/2013-03-04-test-better.aspx.markdown

 I’m not talking about drug testing, unit testing, or any form of automated testing.
 After all, while there are still some holdouts, at least these types of tests involve *writing code*.
-And we know how much developers love to write code (*even though*[*that’s not what we’re really paid to do*](http://haacked.com/archive/2010/08/26/not-paid-to-write-code.aspx "We're not paid to write code")).
+And we know how much developers love to write code (_even though that’s not what we’re really paid to do_](http://haacked.com/archive/2010/08/26/not-paid-to-write-code.aspx/ "We're not paid to write code")).

 No, I’m talking about the kind of testing where you get your hands dirty *actually trying the application*.
 Where you attempt to break the